muhammad-ali79/react-fundamentals/whatIhaveLearned.md

 - used (Post insted of GET=> for not exposing data in the searchBar) and used (*multipart/form-data*) for effectively working when using files
 - use React action props on forms to hand the submission instead of a seperate handler.

+## 8. Inputs

+- use different inputs fields (*checkbox, select, radio, hidden*)
+- learn to provide default value in